HJIEJHussein/Analytics_portfolio/README.md

 -  Addressing broken infrastructure offers a significant impact even with just a single intervention.
 It is expensive to fix, but so many people can benefit from repairing one facility.
 For example, fixing a reservoir or pipe that multiple taps are connected to.
 We identified towns like Amina, Lusaka, Zuri, Djenne and rural parts of Amanzi seem to be good places to start.

+### Visualisations and report

+Used Power BI to create visualisations and report